dikortis/LetsTalkETC/Episodes/Episode_2.md

 **Elaine:**
 on well first of all Igor is
-legitimately a tank and a coding machine like yeah but to this point like most development work has been done sort of independently with a little bit of communication on github when we open
+legitimately a tank and a coding machine like but to this point like most development work has been done sort of independently with a little bit of communication on github when we open